 Rod Crawford <email@example.com>

 Viewers interested in the popular culture of the Great Depression will find a mother lode of fascinating material in the products of Hollywood from the early '30s.
-Some of the films from the period, especially gangster sagas and melodramas, directly reflect the grim mood of the times, while the comedies and love stories tend to ignore or make light of it.
+Some of the films from the period, especially gangster sagas and melodramas, directly reflect the grim mood of the times, while comedies and love stories tend to ignore or make light of it.
 And then there are the Fleischer cartoons, which are in a class by themselves.
-To my way of thinking these films capture the atmosphere of the era as well as just about anything produced in any branch of the popular arts.
-In the studio's best cartoons, or even their routine releases, you find a fascinating blend of urban sass, pitch-black comedy, melancholia, and random, impossible to categorize weirdness, all set to the tune of hot jazz, low-down blues, and Tin Pan Alley standards, often used in ironic counterpoint to what we're seeing.
-Every eight- or nine-minute short is a feast.
+To my way of thinking these films capture the atmosphere of the era as well as anything produced in any branch of the popular arts.
+In the studio's best cartoons, or even their routine releases, you find a fascinating blend of urban sass, pitch black comedy, melancholia, and random, impossible-to-categorize weirdness, all set to the tune of hot jazz, low-down blues, and Tin Pan Alley standards, often used in ironic counterpoint to what we're seeing.
+Despite running only 8 or 9 minutes, each short is a feast.

 The cartoon wraps up with an animated sequence, as the street musicians create such a racket they're carted off in a patrol wagon-- a patrol wagon bearing mysterious Hebraic lettering on its side.
 (These cartoons were made in urban New York, not Hollywood, and it shows.)
-Betty weeps to see her friends arrested, but Mr. Tracy steps back in and urges her, in song of course, not to let her heart break despite it all.
+Betty weeps to see her friends arrested, but Mr. Tracy steps back in and urges her, in song of course, to keep her heart from breaking, despite it all.
 It's nice to hear Mae Questel duet with Tracy on this last number, and the song is strangely touching.
 It transcends its context in the short and seems to be addressed to the audience, urging us all be brave in the face of anxiety and sadness.
-This cartoon may be dated and quaint, but that's a message that never gets old.
+This cartoon may be dated and quaint, but that message never gets old.

 0 of 0 people found this review helpful.